sourcegraph/handbook/content/people-ops/travel.md

 -   We will reimburse only your own portion of the bill if you’re traveling with a non-teammate, so make sure to separate your bills or ask for separate receipts.

 #### Trip Summary
 Please see below for a complete summary of spend limit, per diem, and hotel budget guidelines for each type of trip.
+The best practice is to plan your trip in accordance with the per diem and hotel policy, in order to efficiently use the spending budget allowed.
+Costs incurred will only be reimbursed to spending limits provided (or the applicable guidance), so it is up to the individual/team how to best allocate that spending allowance for their trips.

 |Trip Category|Total Spend Limit|Per Diem?|Hotel Budget?|
 |---|---|---|---|